Line-of-Sight Pursuit in Monotone and Scallop Polygons: Conclusion

-Determining the full class of pursuer-win environments remains a challenging open question. {It is known that there are weakly monotone polygons which are evader-win~\cite{noori+isler}.} One milestone would be resolving whether the family of sweepable polygons is pursuer-win.
-Note that the sweep line is allowed to backtrack as it navigates the polygon.
+More generally, determining the full class of pursuer-win environments remains a challenging open question.
+In terms of negative results, there are \style{weakly monotone polygons} which are evader-win.\cite{noori+isler} A simply connected polygon is weakly monotone with respect to vertices $s$ and $t$ when two particles can walk along the boundary chain, one from $s$ to $t$ and one from $t$ to $s$ such that the range of the directions of these walks is less than $\pi$ radians.\cite{hefferman} One milestone for characterizing pursuer-win environments would be resolving whether the family of \style{sweepable polygons} is pursuer-win.
+Note that the sweep line is allowed to backtrack as it navigates the sweepable polygon.
 A potential search path must account for this backtracking, which presents a further challenge to the methods presented herein.
 We are optimistic that our notion of making headway could generalize to all sweepable polygons, but there are certainly technical challenges to overcome.

-The subfamily of straight walkable polygons would also be a step forward.
-The boundary of such a polygon can be partitioned into two chains between vertices $s$ and $t$, such that we can move two mutually visible points monotonically from $s$ to $t$, one clockwise and the other counterclockwise.
+Looking beyond sweepable polygons, we are optimistic that our methods could be adapted to the superfamily of \style{straight walkable polygons}.\cite{icking+klein,tseng} The boundary of such a polygon can be partitioned into two chains between vertices $s$ and $t$, such that we can move two mutually visible points monotonically from $s$ to $t$, one clockwise and the other counterclockwise.
+For example a \style{spiral polygon}, whose boundary chain consists of one convex chain and one reflex chain, is straight walkable.\cite{orourke+suri+toth} Note that a spiral polygon is not sweepable whenever the polygon spirals beyond $\pi$ radians, and a similar statement can be formulated for straight walkable polygons.
+Again, we leave these extensions for future work.